 You can use this roux to make cream of mushroom soup for the Green Bean Casserole or creamed onions.
 I also use this method when making our delicious homemade gluten-free mac-n-cheese (gooey – above!).

-Yes you can make this gluten-free.
+Yes, you can make this gluten-free.
 Typically we bake our own gluten-free bread to use for the stuffing.
 We have used Aleias gluten-free stuffing mix.
-Different gluten-free stuffing mixes are now available, yet the reviews aren’t great on some of them.
-Check your stores and reviews.
+There are many different gluten-free stuffing mixes available now, yet the reviews aren’t great on some of them.
+Check your stores and reviews . . . and ingredients.

 I used gluten-free sausage found at my local grocery store to help recreate my dad’s signature sausage stuffing dish.